Burgess Shale fossil hikes

 Return Distance: 10 km

-Elevation Gain: 385 m
+Elevation Gain: 365 m

-Schedule: 8 am to 3:30 pm
+Schedule: 7:30 am to 2:30 pm

-Meeting Point: Stanley Glacier trailhead, Kootenay, B.C.
+Meeting Point: Stanley Glacier trailhead, Kootenay, BC

 Discover more about Burgess Shale:

-Visit the ROM Burgess Shale Website
+Visit the Royal Ontario Museum Burgess Shale Website

 The Burgess Shale Website contains detailed information, images and digital renderings of animals in the fossil gallery.
 Digital animations in the virtual sea odyssey bring Burgess Shale creatures to life.
 You will learn about the science of fossils, current research as well as the history of discoveries.
 This website was created by Parks Canada and the Royal Ontario Museum.